skooner-k8s/skooner/README.md

 (Back to [Table of Contents](#table-of-contents))

 ## kubectl proxy
-Unfortunately, `kubectl proxy` cannot be used to access skooner.
+Unfortunately, `kubectl proxy` cannot be used to access Skooner.
 According to [this comment](https://github.com/kubernetes/kubernetes/issues/38775#issuecomment-277915961), it seems that `kubectl proxy` strips the Authorization header when it proxies requests.

 > this is working as expected. "proxying" through the apiserver will not get you standard proxy behavior (preserving Authorization headers end-to-end), because the API is not being used as a standard proxy